interstice-lab/easdale-seafoods/dev-log.md

 Creates a cohesive experience across all pages and screen sizes

 Fixes critical navigation issues that could confuse or block user flow

+## Dev-Log Entry (2025-05-20) afternoon

+What was done:

+🐞 Tracked down a stubborn CSS bug: a missing } in the 768px media query was breaking the responsive layout.

+🔧 Added the closing brace, restored full-width banner overflow, and re-centered all content on smaller screens.

+✨ Tweaked container padding and breakpoints so no more horizontal scrolling or squeezed sections on mobile.

+Why it matters:

+Users on phones and tablets will now see edge-to-edge banners and properly centered content without accidentally swiping side to side.

+Sets a solid CSS foundation for future tweaks and keeps our design consistent across all devices.